zw1454/cs107-FinalProject/docs/nico_zheng.md

  ### Dependencies

  We will rely on numpy to handle vector computations associated with multivariable AD as well as overloading the elementary functions outlined below.
-The user can easily install and check dependencies using requirements.txt in the project main directory.
+We will specify the dependencies for the package in setup.cfg.

  ### Elementary Functions